Aloshi/EmulationStation/README.md

 Themes
 ======

 By default, EmulationStation looks pretty ugly.
 You can fix that.
-If you want to know more, read THEMES.md!
+If you want to know more about making your own themes (or editing existing ones), read THEMES.md!

-There is no special place to download themes right now, but you might be able to find some old ones in the GitHub "Theme Support" issue.
-The RetroPie setup script also automatically installs a few.
+I've put some themes up for download on my EmulationStation webpage: http://aloshi.com/emulationstation#themes

 -Aloshi
 http://www.aloshi.com